vargovargo/LivableCities/personnel.md

 > Jason and Eric attended school together.
 He has helped with writing earlier drafts on transportation.
 He is with the COWS team and his expertise is in transportation policy.
 He has a number of contacts at DOTs across the country.
 * [Giri Venkataraman](http://directory.engr.wisc.edu/ece/faculty/venkataramanan_giri) -
 > He is on sabbatical until fall 2015.
 He has been one of the most eager faculty members to sit down and discuss potential new projects to come out of Jason's connections outside the university.
 He has been very responsive providing narrative in planning stages for donors.
 He works on microgrids and energy.
 Giri has come to meetings with Jason and others at the city about performing experiments on city buildings, such as the Monroe Street library, discussions about using private buildings as research sites (like apartment buildings such as McGrath Properties).
 These research sites help building ownders understand utility use.
 Also some discussion on developing apps on air quality, which has led to further conversations with other faculty members like Kristin Malecki.

 + [Brian Christens](http://sohe.wisc.edu/staff/brian-christens/) - [School of Human Ecology](https://sohe.wisc.edu/) - ___collective impact, community engagement___
 > Brian is the Faculty Director of UW's [Center for Community & Nonprofit Studies (The CommNS)](http://sohe.wisc.edu/who-we-are/centers/uw-center-for-nonprofits/).
 He and his team are very interested in helping achieve lasting improvements and changes in cites by empowering and enabling communities.
-I met with him and his post-doc __________________ in Dec.
-2014 and discussed drafting proposals for specific funding of his type or work for potential donors - alternatively, he could be involved with teams funding under the LC 'matching strategy'.
+I met with him and his postdoc in Dec.
+2014 where we discussed drafting proposals for specific funding of his type or work for potential donors - alternatively, he could be involved with teams funding under the LC 'matching strategy'.

 + [Steve Ventura](http://experts.news.wisc.edu/experts/727) - [Soil Science](http://soils.wisc.edu/)
 > Steve has been contacted on multiple occassions by Jason and Tracey.
 Tracey approached him in December 2014 about leading the food Livable Cities group sometime in early 2015.
 Steve has agreed.
 Steve has many connections to CALS and food systems work in Milwaukee.
 He is a founder in the Institute for Urban Agriculture and Nutrition.